prewired/prewired.github.io/_pages/contact.md

 You can also send [@prewired](http://twitter.com/prewired) a message on Twitter; the Twitter account is run by volunteer participants.

+## Mailing List

+You can subscribe to our mailing list to receive emails about our current and new events.
+Subscribe here: [http://eepurl.com/dv2dPb](http://eepurl.com/dv2dPb)

 ## Community

 Participants and mentors can request to join the [Prewired Facebook group](https://www.facebook.com/groups/prewired).